craigsapp/binasc/README.md

 Binasc converts binary data files into text files containing hex byte codes of the binary contents.
-The program can also reverse the process to generate binary content from Hex byte codes.
+The program can also reverse the process to generate binary content from hex byte codes.
 Additional text codes for binary, decimal and ASCII characters can be interpreted into binary bytes.

 Options